VedantParanjape/redis-http-server/README.md

 eg: to pass the commmand **set name vedant**, type **localhost:8001/do/set/name/vedant**

-you get the output in the console
+you get the output on the webpage